perladvent/perldotcom/content/article/_pub_2005_01_06_bricolage_configuration.md

 [`DB_NAME`]{#dbname}

 :   The name of the database that stores Bricolage's data.
 The installer
     will set this for you.
-The default value, âbricâ, works well in most situations, but it might be set to a different name if you entered one during installation, perhaps because you already had another database named âbricâ; Why would you want to do that?
+The default value, “bric”, works well in most situations, but it might be set to a different name if you entered one during installation, perhaps because you already had another database named “bric”; Why would you want to do that?
 Perhaps you have multiple Bricolage installations on the same host.
 Another reason it might be different is that your ISP provides you with a single database that they name according to their own naming